Same-day crowns were invented for busy moms.

 2. The process results in a precise crown custom-milled just for you.

-After an evaluation and diagnosis, the process starts with Dr. Miedema preparing the tooth that needs a crown.
+After an evaluation and diagnosis, the process starts with Dr. Fenn preparing the tooth that needs a crown.
 Once all the decay has been removed, it’s time for your entire mouth to be scanned.
 Thankfully, the Tory Hill Dental team uses digital scanners instead of messy impressions.
 While only one tooth (hopefully) needs a crown, it’s vital to your oral health that your new crown is designed with the rest of your teeth in mind.

 What happens after the digital scan?
 A block of either Emax or Empress porcelain goes into the E4D machine where it’s milled in no time.
-When it comes out, Dr. Miedema will make any adjustments needed and bond it to your tooth.
+When it comes out, Dr. Fenn will make any adjustments needed and bond it to your tooth.
 Then, it’s time to check your bite to make sure it’s comfortable.

 A typical crown would require impressions and at least a two-week wait while the lab creates your crowns.
 While this process is sometimes necessary, it’s nice to avoid it when possible.

 You’ve had one before.
 You had to be careful to chew on the other side of your mouth because you didn’t want to dislodge it.
 Thankfully, you made it to your final placement appointment without any serious issues, but you know others who haven’t been so lucky.

 So other than convenience, the second biggest reason you were excited to be a good candidate for an E4D crown is because you wouldn’t have to leave with a temporary crown and hope it stayed in place for weeks.

 You don’t have to pay extra for the convenience and comfort that comes with a single visit crown.
 Single-visit or same-day dental crowns cost about the same as lab-created crowns.
 The bonus to an E4D crown is it might even save you money because you won’t need to come back for final placement.